Aayush518/Embedded-System-VHDL/README.md

 # Embedded System VHDL Assignment

 This repository contains VHDL code and test cases for  embedded system assignment.
-The code is written using GHDL and the waveforms is visualized using GTKWave.
+The code is compiled using GHDL and the waveforms is visualized using GTKWave.
 The development environment used is Visual Studio Code (VSCode).

 ## Table of Contents